david-knott/moderncompilerinjava/CURRENT.md

 # Diary

+## 4th December 2020

+Bug - function result not being placed back into rax.
+I missed some code in the FuncDec visitor which does this.
+There are only 2 tests now failing.

 ## 3rd Decemeber 2020

 More tests are now passing.
 There are still some errors in the regression tests.